-- The rectangular fine grid is coincident with a portion of the highresolution grid that covers the entire coarse grid cell - The nested domain can be placed anywhere within the parent domain and the nested grid cells will exactly overlap the parent cells at the coincident cell boundaries. - Coincident parent/nest grid points eliminate the need for complex, generalized remapping calculations, and enhances model performance and portability. - The grid design was created with moving nests in mind.
+- The rectangular fine grid is coincident with a portion of the highresolution grid that covers the entire coarse grid cell - The nested domain can be placed anywhere within the parent domain and the nested grid cells will exactly overlap the parent cells at the coincident cell boundaries. - Coincident parent/nest grid points eliminate the need for complex, generalized remapping calculations, and enhances model performance and portability.

-ARW Coarse Grid Staggering
+Coarse Grid Staggering